 When will I get my student ID card?

 You will be able to receive your student ID card once you have completed Online Registration.
-If you have a home address in the UK and complete Online Registration before Friday 9 September, your ID card will be posted to you.
-Otherwise, you can collect it from the Welcome Registration Hub on campus from Saturday 18 September onwards.
+If you have a home address in the UK and complete Online Registration before the deadline in early September (TBC), your ID card will be posted to you.
+Otherwise, you can collect it from the Welcome Hub on campus from Saturday 16 September onwards.

 Your ID card